remembering resistance

 Chris and Sarah first started exploring the potential of bringing together ideas about urban design & political protest in 2016.
 We began with a shared interest in how people use space & what this reveals about efforts to bring about political change.
 Since then we've been testing out ideas & seeing where it takes us.

-We've spent the last couple of years collecting stories about women's activism & mapping the places & spaces associated with protest in the North of England.
-We've collected lots of information & now we're exploring its scope & potential through a series of projects including Mobilise! & a Woman's March Through Time.
+We've spent the last few years collecting stories about women's activism & mapping the places & spaces associated with protest.
+We've collected lots of information & explored its potential through a series of projects including Mobilise! & by developing resources to help people engage with the stories and histories of women's activism.

 A film by Katie Kingsman, 2020, introducing the Remembering Resistance project...